fentybit/Storybook_backend/README.md

 <p>Open Chrome browser, and redirect to a new local host to start the app.</p>

-Open Chrome browser, and redirect to 'http://localhost:3000' to start the app.

 **Alternatively, it is fully deployed on Netlify!**
 <br>
 <a href="https://your-storybook.netlify.app">Storybook</a>